-- The rest of the group will be supervised away from the incident and, if in danger, moved to safety. - One staff member or parent volunteer will meet the ambulance at the site entrance or the closest road location already identified to the emergency services and then direct the crew on arrival to the incident site. - If the injured child is taken to the hospital, one member of staff will go with them, and the remaining staff will update the child's parent about the situation. - In minor cases, Old Rayne Preschool Forest School Leader will arrange to contact the injured child's parent so that they can be collected and taken to the hospital, doctor or home. - Steps taken are always considered to be in the injured child's best interests regarding quality and speed of care.
+- The rest of the group will be supervised away from the incident and if in danger, will be moved to safety. - One member of the staff or parent volunteer will meet the ambulance at the site entrance or closest road location already identified to the emergency services and then directs the crew on arrival to the incident site.

+- If the injured child is taken to hospital, one member of staff will go with them and the child's parent will be updated about the situation by the remaining staff - In minor cases, Old Rayne Preschool Forest School Leader will arrange to contact the parent of the injured child so that they can be collected and taken to the hospital, doctor or home. - Steps taken are always considered to be in the injured child's best interests in terms of quality and speed of care.